 When you think of malt, malted milk balls, milkshakes or other sweet treats may be the first things that come to mind.
 However, malt is actually incredibly versatile and can be found in a variety of different products, including vinegar, beer, cereals and more.
 And although it has been traditionally used as a sweetener and flavor-enhancer, some research has found that swapping the sugar for malt extract could add a pop of extra nutrients to your diet and may be associated with several health benefits, including improvements in mood, heart health and digestion.

 So what are the benefits of malt?
-Should you start switching out the table sugar for this natural sweetener instead?
+Should you start switching out the table sugar for this sugar substitute instead?
 Here’s what you need to know.

 What Is Malt?

 What exactly is malt?